We are a Minnesota non-profit, 501(c)(3) bully breed animal rescue.

 Animals in our care are spayed or neutered, receive all appropriate veterinary care and treatment.
 To the extent our finances allow, dogs in the greatest need take priority.
 We are determined to keep administrative expenses extremely low so that virtually every dollar taken in goes directly to the care of the animals.
 Our group remains committed to the welfare of the dog beyond the adoption process.

-Finally, we strive to work with area shelters and other rescue and humane organizations to develop a network of supporters and volunteers to create a better world for homeless pets.
-We will have an educational & community services program to help educate the community on rescue and ongoing stigma and discrimination of Bully breeds.
+We build relationships with local shelters, our fellow rescue warriors and humane organizations to develop a network of supporters and volunteers to create a better world for homeless pets.
+We will strive to build educational & community services programs to help educate the community on rescue and ongoing stigma and discrimination of bully breeds.

 The process requires an approved application, a home visit and a meet and greet.
 We do not allow meet and greets outside of adoption events without an approved application on file.
 You will be contacted by a rescue director or approved volunteer to schedule the meet and greet and home visit.
-A board member or a rescue director will attend the meet and greet with the foster to answer questions that the foster may not be able to answer. **We do not adopt dogs to any adopter outside of a 2.5 hour radius of the metro area.**
+A board member or a rescue director will attend the meet and greet with the foster to answer questions that the foster may not be able to answer.
+Professional dog training is a requirement to adopt a dog from our rescue.
+Our approved trainers are listed in the resources section of our website. **We do not adopt dogs to any adopter outside of a 2.5 hour radius of the metro area.**

 Rescue takes a village!
 We’d love to find dedicated animal lovers to join our team.
 To apply, complete the application.
-Volunteer duties include: transporting animals, helping at our fundraising events, walking dogs in boarding, photography, marketing and much more!
+Volunteer duties include: transporting animals, helping at our fundraising events, walking dogs in boarding, photography, marketing, fundraising and much more!

 *We are currently unable to accept owner surrenders*